What is CFD trading and how does it work?

 Margin calls and gradual close-out

 That said, you shouldn’t rely on margin calls as a risk management tool.
+Always monitor your positions and margins closely.

 Negative balance protection

-The benefits of CFD trading
+Potential benefits and risks of CFD trading

 Trade rising and falling markets